Ising model and s-embeddings of planar graphs: Definitions and preliminaries

 is a spinor on the double cover~$\Upsilon^\times_\varpi(G)$, which does \emph{not} branch over vertices from the set~$\varpi=\{v_1^\bullet,\ldots,v_{m-1}^\bullet,v_1^\circ,\ldots,v_{n-1}^\circ\}$.
 Therefore, the corresponding function~$H_X$, well-defined on~$\Lambda(G)$, can only have maxima at points~$v_p^\bullet$, $p=1,\ldots,m-1$, and minima at~$v_q^\circ$, $q=1,\ldots,n-1$, but not other extrema in the interior of~$\Lambda(G)\cup\Dm(G)$. \end{remark}

-Remarkably enough, Proposition~\ref{prop:HF-max} admits an important generalization: the following abstract \emph{comparison principle} was communicated to us by S.~C.~Park (the maximum principle discussed above appears if one sets $Y\equiv 0$ below).
-Though we do not use Proposition~\ref{prop:HF-comparison} in our paper, we decided to include it for the completeness of the exposition.
+Remarkably enough, Proposition~\ref{prop:HF-max} admits an important generalization: the following abstract \emph{comparison principle} was communicated to us by S.~C.~Park; {see~\cite[Lemma~3.6 and Proposition~4.4]{park-iso} for some intuition behind these statements coming from a treatment of the near-critical model on~$\mathbb{Z}^2$ and the comparison principle for solutions of quasilinear elliptic PDEs.} Though we do not use Proposition~\ref{prop:HF-comparison} in our paper, we decided to include it for the completeness of the exposition.
 Let us repeat that, similarly to Proposition~\ref{prop:HF-max}, this statement holds in the full generality, i.e., without any assumption on the Ising weights and/or the combinatorics of the planar graphs under consideration. \begin{proposition} Let spinors~$X,Y:\Upsilon^\times(G)\to\R$ locally satisfy the propagation equation~\eqref{eq:3-terms} and the functions~$H_X,H_Y:\Lambda(G)\cup\Dm(G)\to\R$ be defined by~\eqref{eq:HX-def}.
-Then, the difference $H_X-H_Y$ cannot have an extremum at an interior vertex of its domain of definition. \end{proposition} \begin{proof} This observation is due to S.~C.~Park.
-As in the proof of Proposition~\ref{prop:HF-comparison}, assume first that the function~$H_X-H_Y$ has an \emph{isolated} extremum, which has to be attained at a vertex~$u\in\Lambda(G)$ (the case~$u\in\Dm(G)$ is ruled out by the identity~\eqref{eq:HX(z)=}).
-Without loss of generality, assume that~$u=v^\circ\in G^\circ$ and (exchanging the roles of~$X$ and~$Y$ if needed) that~$H_X-H_Y$ attains a local minimum at~$v^\circ$.
-Let~$z_k=(v^\circ v_k^\bullet v^\circ_k v_{k+1}^\bullet)\in \Dm(G)$, $k=1,\ldots,n$ be the neighboring to~$v^\circ$ quads listed counterclockwise, and denote~$c_k=(v^\circ v_k^\bullet)$.
-Since~$v^\circ$ is an isolated minimum of the function~$H_X-H_Y$, we must have the following strict inequalities:
+Then, the difference $H_X-H_Y$ cannot have an extremum at an interior vertex of its domain of definition. \end{proposition}